Rethinking Intimate Partner Violence: Clinical Skills for Navigating Power and Abuse in LGBTQ Relationships

 October 3rd, 1:00-3:00pm EST, conducted online via Zoom

 While the research on intimate partner violence (IPV) is growing, the intersectional analysis exploring the impacts on LGBTQ relationships is sparse (Etaugh, 2020).
-Roughly 4.1 million queer people report experiencing IPV in the US yet their is still a gap in research and access to care (Breiding, Chen, Walters, 2013; Jacobsen, Daire, Abel, 2015; Reuter, Newcomb, Whitton, Mustanski, 2017).
+Roughly 4.1 million queer people report experiencing IPV in the US yet there is still a gap in research and access to care (Breiding, Chen, Walters, 2013; Jacobsen, Daire, Abel, 2015; Reuter, Newcomb, Whitton, Mustanski, 2017).
 Furthermore, the research fails to adequately address the intersection of queerness and gender identity when exploring IPV (Etaugh, 2020).

 Given then sobering results this training seeks to close the gap between the research and healers supporting queer clients healing the trauma connected to IPV.
 Grounded in intersectional theory, this training will explore how harm can be invalidated or dismissed by society depending on gender expression and perceived threat.
 Together we’ll unpack the prevalence of IPV in the queer community, explore the unique barriers to support and care while also providing inclusive interventions and tools.